Skip to main content

 self.addressAddress of the current program

-self.callerAddress of a transition's calling user/program
+self.callerAddress of the calling user/program

 self.checksumChecksum of a program